ybanens/digital-tools/content/activity-tableau.md

 You will start to see the power of Tableau very quickly when you move to the Worksheet.

-1. Click on 'Go to worksheet'
+1. Click on 'Sheet 1' at the bottom of the window

+{% capture text %}
-The value types are then placed in two categories, *measures* and *dimensions*.
+You will see that your columns have been placed in two categories, *dimensions* and *measures*.{% endcapture %}
+{% include alert.md text=text color="info" %}

-{% include modal.md button="Tell me more" color="primary" title="Example Modal" text="A *measure* is anything that can be put on a scale—a number, like a date, or currency.
-A *dimension* is something that can be looked at categorically, like a list of countries." %}
+{% include modal.md button="Tell me more" color="primary" title="Example Modal" text="A *dimension* is something that can be looked at categorically, like a list of countries.
+A *measure* is anything that can be put on a scale: a number, like a date, or currency." %}